-- Management of the immediate environs of the Project including exposed areas of the inundation zone (per changes to dam level), the buffer zones and/or restrictions on livestock access. - Individual properties and businesses affected by the Project area and type of land inundated, property facilities affected, access changes to and within the property; - The land acquisition strategy resulting from investigations into the land acquisition for the inundated areas; - The strategy and progress in relation to making of Native Title agreements, including NTRBs, consultant selection, traditional owner involvement and related statutory processes;

-- Impacts (direct or indirect) on any areas of high conservation value, including National Parks, Ramsar Sites, World Heritage Areas or other areas designated to be of high conservation value (including impacts on accessibility); - Possible effect on town planning objectives and controls, including Council zoning and strategic plans; - Opportunities for redevelopment around the inundation zone for a range of residential, recreational and other development types; - Constraints to potential developments and possibilities of rezoning upstream of the inundation zone; - Possible impacts on, or sterilisation of, identified mineral or energy resources and extractive industry deposits, the amount of sterilisation (if any) of the deposits resulting from the construction and/or operation of the Project; - Identification of any millable timber or quarry resources within the Project area and an assessment of the commercial value of these resources to satisfy the requirements of the Department of Primary Industries and Fisheries; - Discussion of potential issues involved in proximity and/or collocations of other infrastructure services, and/or the separation requirements of the dam, including existing and planned electric power transmission lines and electrified rail lines, or where construction and maintenance machinery is used in the vicinity of other infrastructure corridors; - Identification of any land units requiring specific management measures; and - Description of possible impacts on surrounding land uses and human activities, including impacts to Good Quality Agricultural Land (GQAL) and forestry land (addressing loss of access to land, fragmentation of sites, increase of fire risk and loss of productive land for those purposes) as well as residential and industrial uses, and strategies for minimisation. - Proposed measures to minimise impact on GQAL.
+- Management of the immediate environs of the Project including the buffer zones and/or restrictions on livestock access. - Individual properties and businesses affected by the Project area and type of land inundated, property facilities affected, access changes to and within the property; - The land acquisition strategy resulting from investigations into the land acquisition for the inundated areas; - The strategy and progress in relation to making of Native Title agreements, including NTRBs, consultant selection, traditional owner involvement and related statutory processes. - Impacts on any areas of high conservation value, including National Parks, World Heritage Areas, the Great Sandy Strait Ramsar Wetland, habitat relevant to listed threatened species and ecological communities, listed migratory species or other areas designated to be of high conservation value (including impacts on accessibility); - Possible effect on town planning objectives and controls, including Council zoning and strategic plans; - Opportunities for redevelopment around the inundation zone for a range of residential, recreational and other development types; - Constraints to potential developments and possibilities of rezoning upstream of the dam39; - Possible impacts on, or sterilisation of, identified mineral or energy resources and extractive industry deposits, the amount of sterilisation (if any) of the deposits resulting from the construction and/or operation of the Project; - Identification of any millable timber or quarry resources within the Project area and an assessment of the commercial value of these resources to satisfy the requirements of the DPIF40 and DNRW respectively41; - Discussion of potential issues involved in proximity and/or collocations of other infrastructure services, and/or the separation requirements of the dam, including electric power transmission lines and electrified rail lines, or where construction and maintenance machinery is used in the vicinity of other infrastructure corridors; - Identification of any land units requiring specific management measures; - Description of possible impacts on surrounding land uses and human activities, including impacts to Good Quality Agricultural Land (GQAL) and forestry land (addressing loss of access to land, fragmentation of sites, increase of fire risk and loss of productive land for those purposes) as well as residential and industrial uses, and strategies for minimisation; and - Proposed measures to minimise impact on GQAL.